Escape Lisbon's city hustle and bustle for the beaches and budding night life of Costa da Caparica.

 The bakery, Capote, located on Rua dos Pescadores, is another great place where you can find a famous local pastry called the claudino, which is a long, flaky pastry with various sweet fillings.

-Costa is best known for it's extensive beaches and coastline.
+The most fun thing you can do in Costa is take advantage of its extensive beaches and coastline.
 Along with basking in the sun, you can stop by certain beaches to see fisherman go out on their boats and fish for their catch of the day.
 The fish are then carefully sorted on the beach and small fish are sent back into the water.
 People come around to watch the fisherman and bargain to get the best deal on freshly-caught fish.

 4. Coolest event to attend in Costa da Caparica?

-Costa is also known for the annual Sol da Caparica music festival, which usually takes place in mid-August and features diverse Portuguese musical acts.
+Nightlife is really picking up again in Costa.
+But the best-known event is the annual Sol da Caparica music festival, which usually takes place in mid-August and features diverse Portuguese musical acts — the largest festival to solely feature Portuguese artists of every music genre you can imagine.
 In the summertime, catching one of these concerts is a great way to end your day after the beach.

 5. What else should I see near Costa?